BC-SECURITY/Taming-Offensive-IronPython/Exercise 2 - Familiarization/Exercise 2.md

 print_dotnet_version()
 ```

-3. This script imports the Common Language Runtime (clr) module and the .NET's System namespace.
+3. This script imports the Common Language Runtime (CLR) module and the .NET's System namespace.
 It then defines and calls a function print_dotnet_version() that prints the version of the .NET runtime on your system.
 The script also prints "Hello, IronPython World!" to the console.
 4. The console should output something like below

 ```